Warehouse managers oversee the efficient receipt, storage and dispatch of a range of goods

 Try to get some vacation work or an industrial placement in a warehouse to test your suitability for this area of work.
 Consider a general warehouse position when starting out, for example, as a trainee supervisor with a smaller organisation.
 Experience in these jobs can lead to line-management positions.

-Opportunities exist with a wide range of employers throughout the country, including:
+Opportunities exist in a range of sectors.
+Typical employers include:

 Increasingly, a number of companies across all these sectors, including the NHS, contract out their logistics activities to firms of specialist logistics service providers (LSPs) to manage all or part of their supply chain.
 These companies provide storage premises, materials, handling equipment and vehicles.